The Bikeriders: Production

-The Bikeriders is named after Danny Lyon's photo book of the same title, which filmmaker Jeff Nichols read for the first time in 2003.
+The Bikeriders is named after Danny Lyon's photo book, which filmmaker Jeff Nichols discovered in 2003 at his brother's apartment in Memphis, Tennessee.
 The story's Vandals MC is inspired by the book's detailing of the Outlaws Motorcycle Club.
 Lyon is portrayed in the film by Mike Faist.
 Since 2004, Nichols had mentioned the project to Michael Shannon, who has starred in all his films, on the set of each collaboration; while making the short film Long Way Back Home in 2018, Shannon quipped that he had "been talking about that damn idea for so long."
 By 2022, Nichols wrote the screenplay from his original story idea.
 New Regency agreed to produce the film in May 2022.
 The project was officially announced with Nichols attached as director in August 2022, with Jodie Comer, Austin Butler, and Tom Hardy on board to star.

 Nichols cast Comer after sitting on two awards panels that honored her performance on the one-person Broadway show Prima Facie and after hearing good things about her from Adam Driver, who co-starred with her in The Last Duel (2021).
 He met with Hardy for the first time at his London residence, admitting to leaving the meeting "kind of punch drunk" before seeing a performance of Comer's in Prima Facie at the Harold Pinter Theatre in the West End.
 The rest of the ensemble came on board soon after.
 Principal photography began in Cincinnati, Ohio, in October 2022 and concluded in December.
 Several actors, except Shannon and a few others, learned how to ride a motorcycle for the film; Butler mentioned a motorcycle accident on set: "We were doing a night shoot and hit a patch of wet leaves and I went down, but I thankfully landed on my feet."
 Adam Stone was the cinematographer, and during post-production, David Wingo composed the score.